About Land Trusts

 To understand the powers of a land trust, one must have a basic understanding of the types of property ownership available to the organization.

-A conservation easement is an agreement between a landowner and a conservation organization that limits certain specified uses on all or a portion of a property for conservation purposes while leaving the property in the landowner’s ownership.
+A conservation easement limits certain specified uses on all or a portion of a property for conservation purposes while leaving the property in the landowner’s ownership.
 Easements are, almost without exception, of perpetual duration.
 They are recorded at the county office where all deeds are recorded, and the easement’s terms are binding on all future owners of the eased parcel.

-Every conservation easement is unique, the terms of the easement tailored to the particular property and to the particular goals of the landowner and conservation organization.
-For example, an easement might state that no building or road may be placed within 200 feet of a stream passing through a property, yet allow for a house to be built on another portion of the same property.
-Another easement might permit farming on a property but forbid residential, retail, and industrial development.
-Yet another easement may prohibit all activities except for sustainable forestry and recreation.
+Every conservation easement document is unique; the terms of the document are tailored to the particular property and the particular goals of the landowner and conservation organization.
+For example, an easement document might state that no building or road may be placed within 200 feet of a stream passing through a property, yet allow for a house to be built on another portion of the same property.
+Another easement document might permit farming on a property but forbid residential, retail, and industrial development.
+Yet another easement document may prohibit all activities except for sustainable forestry and recreation.
 The flexibility and applicability of conservation easements is nearly endless.

 A variety of methods exist for acquiring conservation easements and fee interests in land.
 Some transactions are quite simple—a landowner may donate a property or conservation easement to a land trust.
 Other transactions may be rather complicated, involving combinations of techniques.
 Because each property is unique, the key to saving land is finding the technique or combination of techniques best able to provide the protection desired by the parties involved.
 Complicated projects may involve several different players, including conservation organizations, developers, government agencies and individuals, as well as various sources of funds.

-- A landowner may leave land, a conservation easement, or other assets to a land trust in his or her will.
+- Donation by Will.
+A landowner may leave land, a conservation easement, or other assets to a land trust in his or her will.
 Donation by bequest can reduce the estate tax for the donor’s heirs by removing the value of the donation from the taxable estate.
 However, because the gift does not vest until the donor dies, there are no income tax benefits.
-[Learn more at http://conservationtools.org/guides/show/53]
+See the guide Donation by Will to learn more.

 - Undivided Interests.
 An undivided interest is a portion of an entire interest in a property.
 Landowners may donate undivided interests in property over a period of time, As such, an owner of undivided interests in a property becomes a co-owner of the property, sharing in all ownership rights.
 While a conservation organization may be uncomfortable with a co-ownership arrangement, even when temporary, a landowner may find the donation of undivided interests over time preferable for tax purposes.